realendie/ETools_By_Endie/README.md

 ### Installation

-To install EToolsByEndie you can either install the python package or install the .exe file.

-**Python Package Installation:**
-`pip install EToolsByEndie`

-**EXE Installation:**
-*Note: If using the .exe file make sure to install all requirements listed in `requirements.txt`*

-1. Go to `github.com/realendie/ETools_By_Endie/releases` and install the latest installation.
+To install EToolsByEndie go to `https://github.com/realendie/ETools_By_Endie/releases/` and download the latest release.
-2. Enjoy!